For program curriculum information contact:

 Career Exploration (CARE) - A program designed for students who have not selected a program of study.
 Along with taking a course in career exploration, students are directed by faculty advisors into course work that fulfills the General Education requirements common to all FSU degree programs.
 Students also have the opportunity, in consultation with a faculty advisor, to select exploratory course work from a variety of fields of study to assist in career decision-making.

 Directed Studies Program (DIST) - Directed Studies is a probationary program designed to help students obtain good academic standing and become eligible for acceptance into their desired program.
 All Directed Studies students, with the assistance of an academic advisor, are expected to develop an individualized program of study to reach eligible academic status.
-In addition, students are required to meet the conditions of the Directed Studies contract.
-This is not a degree-granting program but rather a probationary program that provides academic support as the student works to make the necessary changes to qualify for their program of choice.
+In addition, students are required to meet the conditions of the Directed Studies contract This is not a degree-granting program but rather a probationary program that provides academic support as the student works to make the necessary changes to qualify for his or her program of choice.
 The Directed Studies program includes two - 1 credit classes that help students strengthen their academic skills in a variety of topics.
 Students are required to take DIST 100 (Directed Studies Seminar).
 Students who maintain eligibility at Ferris but still cannot be admitted to their program of choice must continue in the Directed Studies program and take DIST 101 (Directed Studies Seminar 2).